Drug Bioinformatics

 Systems medicine investigation of alternative splicing in cardiac and renal diseases (Sys_CARE):

-In this BMBF-funded project in cooperation with the Technical University Munich and University Hospital Greifswald, we apply our expertise in structural modelling and annotation to investigate novel mechanisms of pathogenesis in cardiac and renal diseases, focussing on the alterations of protein sequences caused by disease-specific alternative splicing events.
+In this BMBF-funded project in cooperation with the Hamburg University and University Hospital Greifswald, we apply our expertise in structural modelling and annotation to investigate novel mechanisms of pathogenesis in cardiac and renal diseases, focussing on the alterations of protein sequences caused by disease-specific alternative splicing events.

 Publications